ARFID: Symptoms, Diagnosis, Treatment

 Picky eating in adults initially started for weight loss may put someone at an increased risk of developing ARFID.
 ARFID in adults is also correlated with higher rates of depression and anxiety, including OCD, obsessive-compulsive disorder

 Treatment for ARFID

-- Food exposure therapy to lessen anxiety around certain foods.
+- Food exposure therapy to decrease anxiety around certain foods.